 - Tap the More option (three dots) and select Settings

 - Tap the switch button next to the Call-ID and spam protection option until it turns green

-While you are in the Settings, you can also investigate the Block number option.
-By tapping it, you will see the blocked list of blocked numbers, if any.
+While in Settings, you can also investigate the Block number option.
+By tapping on it, you will see a blocked list of blocked numbers, if any.
 Tap Delete to unblock the number.

 Solution 4: Restart Your Phone

-Press the Power button and hold it until the Power off screen appears and tap Restart.
+Press and hold the Power button and hold it until the Power off screen appears and tap Restart.

 Solution 5: Disable Call forwarding

 Some people have more than one phone for different purposes.
 For instance, one phone is for business and another for personal use.
 If you have two Android devices and want to forward the call from a personal phone to a business phone, enabling the Call forwarding feature will help.

 The call forwarding feature aims to redirect incoming phones from one phone to another.
 To disable the Call Forwarding feature, follow these steps: